 - Before and after images.

-- Links to resources, tools you used, articles you’ve read and more.
+- Links to resources, tools you used, articles you’ve read, research, and more.

 Writing and publishing eBooks is another great way to share useful content that will help you promote your affiliate products and services, thus increasing your affiliate sales.

 #8.
 Drive traffic to your tools and resources page

-Chances are you already have a tools and resources page for your blog, right?
+Chances are you already have a tools and resources page live on your blog right now.

 If you don’t have one, here’s how to create one.

-If you do have one, here are some ways to drive traffic to this page and boost your affiliate sales.
+If you do have one, here are some proven ways to drive traffic to it and boost your affiliate sales.

-- Add native links from inside your blog articles to your resources page from time to time.
+- Add native links from your blog articles to your resources page from time to time.

 - Link to your tools page from your main navigation menu.